verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:payment:paddle:initialize` event
+#### The `formie:payment:paddle:initialize` Event

-The event that is triggered when Paddle requires an initialization step before the submission can continue.
+The event that is triggered when Paddle requires an initialisation step before the submission can continue.

 ```js
 document.addEventListener('formie:payment:paddle:initialize', (event) => {